riscv-software-src/riscv-ctg/docs/source/installation.rst

 Install CTG for Dev
 ===================

-The sources for RISC-V Compatibility Test Generator can be downloaded from the `GitLab repo`_.
+The sources for RISC-V Compatibility Test Generator can be downloaded from the `Github repo`_.

 You can clone the repository: